|

 is acting "normal" or not.

-from fossilized DNA scientists can still learn a lot about these
+fossilized DNA scientists can still learn a lot about these creatures,

-creatures, and life in general by studying sections of ancient
+and life in general by studying sections of ancient DNA to see

 And who knows?
 If we can get past all these obstacles